-This Management's Discussion and Analysis ("MD&A") for Gold Reach Resources Ltd. (the "Company" or "GRV") has been prepared by management dated July 2, 2014 and provides information on the Company's operations for the year ended March 31, 2014 and to the date of this report.
-This discussion and analysis should be read in conjunction with the Audited Consolidated Financial Statements for the year ended March 31, 2014.
+This Management's Discussion and Analysis ("MD&A") for Gold Reach Resources Ltd. (the "Company" or "GRV") has been prepared by management dated July 7, 2015 and provides information on the Company's operations for the year ended March 31, 2015 and to the date of this report.
+This discussion and analysis should be read in conjunction with the Audited Consolidated Financial Statements for the Year ended March 31, 2015 and the Audited Consolidated Financial Statements for the year ended March 31, 2014.